IlyaT21/IlyaT21/README.md

 🔭 I’m currently working on completing the <a href="https://www.theodinproject.com/" target="_blank">Odin Project</a>, as well as bunch of presonal projects.

-🌱 I’m currently learning Next.js, I plan to start learing React Native next.
+🌱 I’m currently learning React Native, I plan to start learing Nest.js next.

 ## 🛠️ Tech Stack & Skillset